uktrade/mirror-git-to-s3/README.md

 ))
 ```

 In the previous example the iterable is itself a tuple.
-However in general any iterable is supported, and under the hood repositories are processed in parallel.
+However in general any iterable is supported, Under the hood repositories are processed in parallel, and transfers can start before the entire list is known.

 ```python
 from mirror_git_to_s3 import mirror_repos